hoymkot/cross-the-wall/README.md

 ### Remote Coordinator
 * live outside of the firewall
+* a https server, user can use their openssl key pair.
 * accept target web site info from Local Proxy
 * connect to the target web server
 * connect back to Local Proxy separately ( may isolate this part as a standalone service for scalability )
 * bridge the communication between Local Proxy and target web server.
 (Build a tunneling)

 ### IP:Port Reporting Service
 * Local Proxy accesses this service to get its current public facing IP and port and open a NAT trasveral tunnel